 - read (/riːd/) -> read (/rɛd/) – note the change from long ‘e’ to short ‘e’ sound

 And there you have it!
 The major categories and how the past simple is formed for these verbs.
 But there are so many verbs!
 How can I learn them all?
 The best way is to practise and use them.
 There are many activities on the internet that allow you to practise and then give you automatic feedback.
 If you can speak to native speakers (for example, using apps like Tandem if you do not know any native speakers), they can help you if you make a mistake.

 But I just came across a verb.
 How can I know what the correct form of the verb is?
 A great resource for learning the different verb forms are online dictionary, especially those that are aimed at learners, such as the Oxford Learner’s Dictionaries.
 Simply type in a word and it will give you all the forms for the verb along with the different meanings and how they are used.

-But how do you use the Past Simple?
+But how do you use the Past Simple aspect?
 Great question.
-More information about how to use the past simple can be found at this link (coming soon!).
+More information about how to use the past simple aspect can be found here.

 If you liked this post, why not check out my Learning English page for more articles.
 Specialised English topics can also be found under posts such as Doublets (and Triplets) in English or The Basic Characteristics of Scientific Language.